 Fry for about 5 minutes on the first side, flip it over (once golden brown and crispy) and continue to cook for another 4 minutes.
 Remember, the chicken will cook fast as it is thin.

 Place the cooked chicken on another cooling rack, don’t place it on the same one where the raw chicken was.
 That’s cross contaminating and you could get sick with all sorts of weirdo raw chicken diseases.
 No one wants that.
 If you’ve run out of racks you can place it on a baking sheet.
 This will allow us to warm up the chicken later on, in the oven, once we’re ready to assemble our sandwiches, which is soon.
 Soon I tell you!

+Let’s make a quick sauce to go with our sandwiches.
+Two kinds of mustard and maple syrup.
+That’s it.
 So whisk together the maple syrup, spicy brown mustard (or dijon if that’s what you have on hand) and yellow mustard.

 A few slices of tomatoes and avocado, because we have to be healthy.